huanhe4096/mcp-quick-start/README.md

 I want to take a look a different frameworks.
 The following points need to be considered:

+1. Functionality: debugging, planner, Multi-agent, tool, RAG, states, streaming, integration.
-1. Documentation: having comprehensive documents is very important for development
+2. Documentation and learning curve: having comprehensive documents is very important for development.
+3. Development efficiency: how quickly to setup and envolve
-2. Community support: the more people use, the better support
+4. Community support: the more people use, the better support
-3. Main contributor: person-driven, community-driven, or company-driven
+5. Main contributor: person-driven, community-driven, or company-driven
-4. Showcase: big projects

 ## OpenAI's Agent SDK